 India has a golden history of over 5000 years.
 Therefore a comprehensive study of Indian legal history comprises of the historical process of development of legal institutions in Hindus and Muslim periods.

-The various sources of law relied upon by the kings at that time were shrutis, smritis, puranas, dharmasutras, dharmashastras, etc. The Arthashastra and Manusmriti were influential treatises in India, texts that were considered authoritative legal guidance.
+The various sources of law relied upon by the kings at that time were shrutis, smritis, puranas, dharmasutras, dharmashastras, etc. The Arthashastra and Manusmriti were influential treatises in

 Ancient India represented a distinct tradition of law, and had a historically independent school of legal theory and practice.
 The political structure in the Vedic Period consisted of kingdoms, each tribe forming a separate kingdom.
 The basic unit of political organization was the kula (family).
 A number of kulas formed a grama (village), Gramani being the head.
 A group of gramas formed a vis (clan) and a number of vis formed the jana (tribe).
 The leader was Rajan (the Vedic King).
 The king (raja) was the supreme head of the legislative, executive and judiciary branches.
 The members of the council of minister could give advice to the king, but final decisions were left to the king.
 The ministers and other officials were directly appointed by the king.
 The sabha and the samithi were responsible for the administration of justice at the village level.